New beginnings

 I could talk forever about our services, team, ambitions and all the decisions we have made within the past twelve months.
 Instead, let me share some personal reflections about the past twelve months.

-• It’s a long-term game
+- It’s a long-term game

 From day one I insisted on paying myself an equal salary to what I could otherwise get paid.
 This same thinking is applied to my employees.
 Making this choice has forced me to work hard and I cannot make excuses or choices with short term benefits that will not support us in the long run.
-We are building a long-lasting consultancy firm, not a great idea that can’t grow beyond the start-up phase.
+We are building a long-lasting consultancy firm, not a great idea that can’t grow beyond the start-up phase. - I love the creativity and exploration that comes with entrepreneurship

 It now makes sense that I didn’t always thrive in previous consulting jobs, where I had to stick within my little chargeable-hour-box.
 I might be more entrepreneurial than I ever thought.
-I love being allowed to come up with ideas and seek out crazy perspectives from people I would never have met in my previous homogeneous world.
+I love being allowed to come up with ideas and seek out crazy perspectives from people I would never have met in my previous homogeneous world. - Leading is hard

 Being a leader is challenging, and I think it should be.
 I have not even turned 30 yet, and I think there are big differences between our students’ expectations around work and my own.
 I imagine them going to work with their computer in their one hand, and their resignation in the other.
 Some people might call them spoiled, disloyal or disconnected from reality, but I admire their YOLO perspective.
 I consider my ability to understand them one of our biggest competitive advantages.
-Consulting is a talent game that traditional firms are losing – whether they realise it or not.
+Consulting is a talent game that traditional firms are losing – whether they realise it or not. - I am biased too

 I am exactly as biased as everyone else.
 I had the perception that I would be able to create a diverse workplace.
 But hiring young women doesn’t make your team diverse if you are a young woman yourself.
 Or can it?

 I understand that diversity is more than gender, and now we work actively with our biases – in recruiting, in our compensation scheme, and in everything else we do.
 The easiest thing would be to hire homogeneous people and tell ourselves that everyone who resigns doesn’t want to work in M&A. But instead, we are trying something else.
-I want to give our employees a fair chance to succeed, and I acknowledge it will be a long path until we are a critical mass of diverse people.
+I want to give our employees a fair chance to succeed, and I acknowledge it will be a long path until we are a critical mass of diverse people. - Trusting myself helps others trust me

 It is funny what a corporate title can do to the perception of your own worth.
 I now walk with a straight back into meetings with business owners and management teams who I would have been nervous talking to just a year ago.
-Trusting my own capabilities makes everyone else do the same.
+Trusting my own capabilities makes everyone else do the same. - Entrepreneurship is not all fun

 The past year has been the toughest thing I have ever done.
 And now that I’m the owner, I don’t have the option to just quit and leave with one month’s notice.